PouriaDRD/instagram-shop-finder/README.md

 The application searches public web sources and directories for potential Instagram usernames.

-Every discovered username is stored immediately in:
+Every discovered candidate is immediately stored in:

 ```text
 data/candidates.json
 ```

-This means candidate information is preserved even if Instagram validation is interrupted later.
+This ensures that discovered usernames are preserved even if Instagram validation is interrupted later.

 ### 2. Instagram Validation

 Candidates are checked against publicly accessible Instagram profile information.

-The crawler extracts available information such as:
+Available profile data may include:

 - Username
 - Display name